hahmed2k/Alzheimers-Project/README.md

 After training each model, the notebook:

-- prints the full set of test metrics
+- Prints the full set of test metrics
-- plots training and validation loss curves
+- Plots training and validation loss curves
-- displays a confusion matrix heatmap
+- Displays a confusion matrix heatmap

 To evaluate models, simply run the Main Training & Evaluation section after training.
 The notebook will automatically evaluate both the MLP and TabTransformer on the test set and display the corresponding performance summaries and plots.

 ## Expected Outputs

-Running the notebook sequentially produces:
+Running notebook sequentially produces:

 * Training logs showing epoch-wise training and validation loss
 * Model performance metrics on the test set, including Accuracy, Precision, Recall, F1-Score, ROC-AUC, and Specificity